oceanprotocol-archive/OEPs/13/README.md

 ```

 In the `releasePayment` method, it's necessary to validate that parameters are not having a higher value than the caps defined by the system.

+### User Interface Screens

+In a high-level the Commons Marketplace interface is composed by the following screens:

+- The HOME page.
+The main component here is the search box.
+It allows to run search queries on top of the AQUARIUS database.
+  The HOME page also could include some additional information about what is the common marketplace, pre-defined queries, most relevant assets, etc.

+- The LIST of results.
+When the user search for an asset, this page will show the list of results.
+  Should include brief information about the asset, like title, tags, etc. If the user click in the Asset in the LIST will be redirected to the DETAILS PAGE.

+- The DETAILS page.
+It includes the complete information about the Asset and the DOWNLOAD button.

+- The PUBLISH page.
+It includes the form to add the Metadata and the content urls.

 ## Nice to Have (MVP-2)